influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/custom-checks.md

 Receive an alert when a task fails.

-The script below is fairly complex, and can be used an a framework for similar tasks.
+The script below is fairly complex, and can be used as a framework for similar tasks.
 It does the following:

 - Import the necessary `influxdata/influxdb/monitor` package, and other packages for data processing.